Kamuish/archi/docs/user_guides/results.rst

 ============================

-There are two different ways to get access to the data extracted from the images: from the  :class:`~archi.data_objects.Data.Data` object or from the files that are written to the disk, with the :function:`archi.output_creation.storage_handler.store_data`.
+There are two different ways to get access to the data extracted from the images: from the  :class:`~archi.data_objects.Data.Data` object or from the files that are written to the disk, with the :py:func:`~archi.output_creation.storage_handler.store_data` function.